77063code/aaliya-gallery/README.md

-2 The artist sub-folder is created when they register 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want
+2 The artist sub-folder is created when they register 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want STEPS
+1. First rerun the admin/images.js to make sure the most recent data is uploaded